Pittsburgh Penguins news and commentary | Post-Gazette

 AP NHL

+ANAHEIM, Calif.
+(AP) -- The St. Louis Blues finally put an end to their struggles at The Honda Center....

-Foligno scores in OT as Blue Jackets beat Flyers 2-1
+Hall scores in OT, Devils beat Canucks 2-1

+VANCOUVER, British Columbia (AP) -- Skating up the ice on a 2-on-1 with Damon Everson in overtime, Taylor Hall decided to keep

 COLUMNISTS